newday0609/API-Design/DocumentationGuidelines/ContentGuidelines.md

 In order to publish your documentation, you'll need to open a pull request.
 You need to add your content to a subdirectory of the `apiContent` directory.

-1. Fork and clone the repository
+1. Fork and clone the repository.
 2. Create a directory under `apiContent` for your `API`.
 3. Add your `index.md` documentation file.
 4. Add your `openapi.json` file.